FivemScripts2022/np-doors/README.md

 # np-doors
-ui'li locking, locked, unlocking, unlocked,
+locking, locked, unlocking, unlocked with UI

 You can watch the script from this link